Plymouth: Landmarks and tourist attractions

 On the northern outskirts of the city, Crownhill Fort is a well-restored example of a "Palmerston's Folly".
 It is owned by the Landmark Trust and is open to the public.

 To the west of the city is Devonport, one of Plymouth's historic quarters.
 As part of Devonport's millennium regeneration project, the Devonport Heritage Trail has been introduced, complete with over 70 waymarkers outlining the route.

 Plymouth is often used as a base by visitors to Dartmoor, the Tamar Valley and the beaches of south-east Cornwall.
 Kingsand, Cawsand and Whitsand Bay are popular.

-The Roland Levinsky building, the landmark building of the University of Plymouth, is located in the city's central quarter.
+The Roland Levinsky Building, the landmark building of the University of Plymouth, is located in the city's central quarter.
 Designed by leading architect Henning Larsen, the building was opened in 2008 and houses the University's Arts faculty.

 Beckley Point, at 78m / 20 floors, is Plymouth's tallest building and was completed on 8 February 2018.
 It was designed by Boyes Rees Architects and built by contractors Kier.

 Notable people

 People from Plymouth are known as Plymothians or less formally as Janners.
 Its meaning is described as a person from Devon, deriving from Cousin Jan (the Devon form of John), but more particularly in naval circles anyone from the Plymouth area.

 The Elizabethan navigator, Sir Francis Drake was born in the nearby town of Tavistock and was the mayor of Plymouth.
 He was the first Englishman to circumnavigate the world and was known by the Spanish as El Draco meaning "The Dragon" after he raided many of their ships.
 He died of dysentery in 1596 off the coast of Portobelo, Panama.
 In 2002 a mission to recover his body and bring it to Plymouth was allowed by the Ministry of Defence.
 His cousin and contemporary John Hawkins was a Plymouth man.

 Painter Sir Joshua Reynolds, founder and first president of the Royal Academy was born and educated in nearby Plympton, now part of Plymouth.
 William Cookworthy born in Kingsbridge set up his successful porcelain business in the city and was a close friend of John Smeaton designer of the Eddystone Lighthouse.
 Benjamin Robert Haydon, an English painter who specialised in grand historical pictures, was born here in 1786.
-The naturalist Dr William Elford Leach FRS, who did much to pave the way in Britain for Charles Darwin, was born at Hoe Gate in 1791.
+The naturalist William Elford Leach, who did much to pave the way in Britain for Charles Darwin, was born at Hoe Gate in 1791.